overhide/ledgers.js-demo-serverless-dapp/README.md

     * needs to be controlled from inside of car but available to the outside
     * car's Ethereum address not tied to the city or any authority: not registered
 * expects that while the car is in a "toll" zone; the displayed Ethereum address has a valid permit in the city's Ethereum smart-contract
-    * a valid paid-permit being a non-expired entry from the car's furnished Ethereum address
+    * a valid paid-permit being a non-expired contract entry for the car's Ethereum address
     * each permit has a limited validity time-period
     * a permit is not a payment--just an expiry timestamp with metadata--no Ethereum based value transfer
 * expects that a valid permit is topped-up via dollars, ethers, or any other form of payment